hsablonniere/markleft/prezas-md/javascript-101.md

 ## Arrays

-An array is an ordered colleciton of values.
+An array is an ordered collection of values.
 Values can be of different types.
 Each value is called an element and is positioned in the array with a numeric index starting at zero.

 The `Array` object has several properties and methods.
 The most important property is `length`, it contains the size of the array.
 See reference for more details.